slatedocs/slate/source/includes/administration/_feedback_settings.md

 `supportEmail`<br/>*string* | Email address used for support requests.
 `feedbackEmail`<br/>*string* |  Email address used for feedback.
 `feedbackSlackWebhookUrl`<br/>*string* | The slack webhook url used for feedback.
 Please refer to [https://api.slack.com/messaging/webhooks](https://api.slack.com/messaging/webhooks).
+`zendeskWidgetKey`<br/>*string* | The key taken from the Zendesk admin page.
+Only one of supportEmail and zendeskWidgetKey can be set.
+`widgetZesettings`<br/>*string* | Content of the zeSettings as a JSON for customization.
+Please refer to [https://developer.zendesk.com/embeddables/docs/widget/settings](https://developer.zendesk.com/embeddables/docs/widget/settings).
 `version`<br/>*integer* | The feedback settings version.